dasch-swiss/dsp-tools/docs/xml2knora.md

 ```

 ### `<date-prop>`-tag
 Is used to define knora dates.
-Options:
-- _name_: Name of the property as given in the ontology

 #### `<date>`-tag
 A Knora date value.
 It has the following format: